Realizing the Right to Education for Stateless Persons

 From Italy, Valeria Costa of the Ministry of Interior highlighted strong constitutional protections and robust implementation measures.
 Valeria explained that Italy’s constitution guarantees the right to education for all children, including stateless and undocumented minors, and that schools are required to enroll students regardless of their documentation status, based on parents’ declarations and with no obligation to report irregular residency.

-Denis Dzhivaga, Director of the Kazakhstan International Bureau for Human Rights and Rule of Law, shared that statelessness in Kazakhstan is not politicized, and all children—including stateless and undocumented—receive free education.
+Denis Dzhivaga, Director of the Kazakhstan International Bureau for Human Rights and Rule of Law, affirmed that statelessness in Kazakhstan is not politicized, and all children—including stateless and undocumented—receive free education.
 He stressed the importance of cooperation between government agencies and NGOs to identify stateless children, facilitate their school enrollment, and address gaps in awareness among local officials through training and advocacy campaigns.

 Practical and Multidimensional Challenges

-Radika Mohamad Kasim, a student teacher, shared a powerful account of her experience as both stateless and a refugee in Malaysia.
+Radika Mohamad Kasim, a student teacher, delivered a powerful account of her experience as both stateless and a refugee in Malaysia.
 From an early age—when children should be free from such struggles—she had to fight for access to education.
 Living in a refugee camp, she highlighted the crucial role of community-based and refugee-led schools, even though these are limited to certain areas and often provide only primary and secondary education.
 Driven by determination and ambition, she continues to fight for access to higher education.

 Universal Barriers and Impacts